ireceptorplus-inesctec/acl-dashboard/README.md

 ![Shared with me](./docs/shared_with_me.png)

 - **Manage Studies**
-  - In this page you will first be prompted to select one of the studies you own on a dropdown tab.
+  - In this page you will first be prompted to select one of the studies you own on a drop-down tab.
 After selecting the study, a tree-like grid will appear for each scope, this grid represents how the study fields are mapped to each scope.
-As a resource owner you can drag any field (parent, leaf, whole tree) and customize its level of security or shareability, making each field accessible with the permission you feel adequate.
+As a resource owner you can drag any field (parent, leaf, whole tree) and customize its level of security or how it is shared, making each field accessible with the permission you feel adequate.

 ![Field mappings](./docs/field_mappings.png)